wayfareio/wayfare.io/internships.markdown

 **Weekly schedule:**
 5-10 hours/week

-## About Wayfare
+## About FLDWRK

-**What is Wayfare?**
+**What is FLDWRK?**

-Wayfare is a coworking, gathering & event space, and startup incubator for people & organizations who aspire to advance the common good.
+ FLDWRK is a coworking, gathering & event space, and startup incubator for people & organizations who aspire to advance the common good.

-**What is the mission of Wayfare?**
+**What is the mission of FLDWRK?**

-Wayfare exists to unite and propel creators, founders and adventurers for the common good (the most good for all people).
+ FLDWRK exists to unite and propel creators, founders and adventurers for the common good (the most good for all people).
 Our community consists of people who actively pursue the common good through their work and lives, and desire to work together and support each other in their various endeavors.
 This consists primarily of social enterprises, non-profits, or those have a give back model built into their business.
 We are focused and committed to growing  a community and culture of people who are committed to the world's best future.

-## Interning at Wayfare
+## Interning at FLDWRK

-**What does it mean to be an intern at Wayfare?**
+**What does it mean to be an intern at FLDWRK?**

 We value our interns and go the extra mile to make sure they are involved in our staff and community life and receive a learning experience that fits their career goals.
 We are interested in their unique gifts, passions, & career goals; and do  our best to help them put their skills to practice and gain valuable hands-on experience in their field.

-**Interning at Wayfare is a unique opportunity to:**
+**Interning at FLDWRK is a unique opportunity to:**

 * Work at a fast paced, fun, social good startup
 * Freedom to execute your ideas with a motivated and passionate team around you